hartwigmedical/hmftools/serve/README.md

  - Blacklist cancer types (annotated with DOID) that should be children of the main cancer type and are used for blacklisting specific types of the main cancer type.
  - Tier / Evidence level of the treatment
- - Direction (Responsive for the treatment or resistant to the treatment)
+ - Direction (Responsive for the treatment, resistant to the treatment or whether mutation implies no benefit for the treatment)
  - A set of URLs pointing towards the source website which provide extra information about the treatment.
  - A set of URLs with extra information about the evidence (e.g. publications backing up the evidence)